TuyaInc/tuyasmart_home_ios_sdk/en/resource/User.md

 #### User Email Password Registration

-1. Register your email and obtain the verification code received in the email.
+1.Register your email and obtain the verification code received in the email.

 Objc: